-- (1) Excludes shares subject to outstanding options, warrants or other rights to acquire common stock that are exercisable within 60 days of March 31, 2014. - (2) Represents the number of shares subject to outstanding options, warrants or other rights to acquire common stock that are exercisable within 60 days of March 31, 2014. - (3) In a Schedule 13G/A filed with the SEC on February 7, 2014, Ingalls & Snyder LLC ("Ingalls") reported that it had shared dispositive power over all 6,033,789 shares, but no voting authority with respect to any such shares.
-According to the Schedule 13G/A, these shares include securities owned by clients of Ingalls, a registered broker dealer and a registered investment advisor, in accounts managed under investment advisory contracts. - (4) In a Schedule 13G filed by Blackrock, Inc. with the SEC on January 30, 2014, Blackrock, Inc. had sole voting power over 2,826,408 shares and sole dispositive power over 2,872,910 shares.
+- (1) Excludes shares subject to outstanding options, warrants, convertible securities or other rights to acquire common stock that are exercisable within 60 days of October 31, 2017. - (2) Represents the number of shares subject to outstanding options, warrants, convertible securities or other rights to acquire common stock that are exercisable within 60 days of October 31, 2017. - (3) In a Form 13F filed with the SEC on October 20, 2017, Ingalls & Snyder LLC (Ingalls) reported that it had shared dispositive power over all shares, but no voting authority with respect to any such shares.
+These shares include securities owned by clients of Ingalls, a registered broker dealer and a registered investment advisor, in accounts managed under investment advisory contracts. - (4) The beneficial ownership of Ingalls includes shares of common stock issuable upon conversion of \$5,209,700 par amount of our 10% senior secured convertible notes due August 15, 2018, which are held by Ingalls & Snyder Value Partners, an investment partnership managed under an investment advisory contract with Ingalls, and for which Ingalls & Snyder Value Partners would have voting and dispositive power if such shares were converted.
+The individual at Ingalls with dispositive power or voting power with respect to the shares included in the table is Thomas O. Boucher, Managing Director.